Conference of European Churches: Church and Society Commission

 In 1999 the European Ecumenical Commission on Church and Society (EECCS) merged with the CEC, becoming the CEC's Church and Society Commission.
 The Church and Society Commission's secretariat was located in offices in Brussels, Belgium and Strasbourg, France.
 The Director of the Church and Society Commission from 2002 until 2013 was the Rev. Rüdiger Noll.
 Recent annual plenary meetings of the Church and Society Commission have been held in El Escorial, Spain (2003), Wavre, Belgium (2004), Dunblane, Scotland (2005), Sigtuna, Sweden (2006), Etchmiadzin, Armenia (2007), Prague, Czech Republic (2008) and Nyborg, Denmark (2009).
 Following the 14th CEC Assembly in Budapest in 2013 the programmes of the Church and Society Commission were integrated fully into the work of the CEC, a move completed in 2014.

 Churches in Dialogue Commission

 Based in Geneva, the staff member in charge was until July 2012, Rev. Professor Father Viorel Ionita, of the Romanian Orthodox Church.
-The new General Secretary of the CEC, Rev. Dr Guy Liagre succeeded him from 2012.
+The former General Secretary of CEC, Rev. Dr Guy Liagre succeeded him from 2012.
 From 2013 the work of the Churches in Dialogue Commission has been fully integrated in the work on ecumenical relations led by the CEC General Secretary.